-What Happens if You Miss the Tax Deadline?
-(And How to Catch Up)
+What Happens if You Miss the Tax Deadline in 2025

 When you miss a tax deadline

 One of the most common questions people have after missing the tax deadline is whether they’ll face any late fines or fees.
 Unfortunately, this is often the case.
-While there’s generally no penalty for filing late in cases where you don’t owe tax or are due a tax refund, there will be penalties if you owe taxes to the IRS.
+While there’s generally no penalty for filing late in cases where you don’t owe tax or are due a tax refund, there will be penalties if you file a late tax return and you owe taxes to the IRS.

-The IRS applies a Failure to File penalty of 5% of the unpaid taxes for each month after your tax return is due, up to 25%.
 Note that any part of a month you go without filing counts as a full month — even if it’s just one day.
-So if, for example, you end up filing six weeks late (one month and two weeks), you’ll incur a full two-month penalty of 10%.
+So if, for example, you end up filing six weeks late, you’ll incur a full two-month penalty of 10%.

-Although the Failure to File penalty maxes out at 25% of the unpaid taxes (after five months), the IRS will at that point levy a .5% Failure to Pay penalty each additional month, also maxing out at 25%.
-The IRS also charges daily interest on penalties, with underpayment rates currently at 8% per year through March 2025.
+While the Failure to File penalty maxes out at five months/25%, the IRS will levy an extra .5% Failure to Pay penalty for each additional month the bill goes unpaid3.
+Like the Failure to File penalty, the Failure to Pay penalty also maxes out at 25%.
+What’s more, the IRS charges daily interest on penalties.
+Underpayments carry an annual interest rate of 8% through March 2025.

-Given how quickly these late fees can add up, it’s imperative to file and pay your taxes as soon as possible.
+Given how quickly late penalties can add up, it’s imperative to file and pay your taxes as soon as possible.

 You can indeed (and should!) file a tax return as soon as possible after a missed deadline.
-Doing so will minimize your penalties and interest, allow you to claim credits and deductions you’re eligible for, and generally help keep you in good standing with the IRS.
-If you’ve paid more in taxes than you owed, you might even receive a refund.
+Doing so will minimize your penalties and interest, allow you to claim credits and deductions you’re eligible for, and generally help you stay in good standing with the IRS.

-When filing late, you’ll need to file all the same forms as you would if you had filed on time.
-Typically, this includes Form 1040 plus any additional forms, schedules, and reports your financial circumstance requires.
+When filing late, you’ll need to file all of the same forms as you would have if you had filed on time.
+Typically, this includes Form 1040 plus any additional forms, schedules, and reports your financial circumstances require.

 A few common forms relevant to expats include:

-• Form 1116: For claiming the Foreign Tax Credit (FTC)
+• Form 1116: For claiming the Foreign Tax Credit (FTC), which gives US expats dollar-for-dollar US tax credits on any foreign income taxes they’ve paid

 • Form 8938 (aka the Statement of Specified Foreign Assets): For reporting foreign assets worth over $200,000 on the last day of — or $300,000 at any point during — the tax year

-• FinCEN Form 114 (aka the Foreign Bank Account Report or FBAR): For reporting foreign financial accounts whose combined total exceeds $10,000
+• FinCEN Form 114 (aka the Foreign Bank Account Report or FBAR): For reporting foreign financial accounts whose combined holdings exceed $10,000 at any point in the tax year

 You can file your tax return in a few different ways:

-• E-file: Some expats qualify for electronic filing of their tax return using the IRS Free File system, while others may choose to use an online tax software provider.
+• E-file: Some expats may qualify for free electronic filing through the IRS Free File system, while others may choose to use an online tax software provider

-• By mail: You can print, complete, and mail the required forms to one of the following addresses:
+• By mail: You can print, complete, and mail the required forms to one of the following addresses5:

 • Tax return alone: